sonacsn/Web-Dev/README.md

-# Wev-Dev
+# Web-Dev
-Assignments and Projects related to Web development course
+Assignments and Projects related to Web development course CS-5610